ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 # Advisories

-- 2021-01-15: Today the VHHA added a "COVID-19 Vaccines Administered by Hospitals" statistic, but described it as a "weekly tally."
-I will monitor the values for a few days so I can better understand what they mean: if it will be a cumulative number that is just updated once a week or if the tally is going to reset on a weekly basis.
+- (none)

+# Files

+- vhhaCovid19HospitalMetrics.csv: Statistics updated daily by the VHHA.
+- vhhaCovid19Vaccinations.csv: Vaccination statistic updated weekly by the VHHA.

-# Fields
+# Fields in vhhaCovid19HospitalMetrics.csv
-Text appearing in quotes comes directly from the VHHA COVID-19 dashboard (as it appeared on December 26, 2020).
+Explanations appearing in quotes come directly from the VHHA COVID-19 dashboard (as it appeared on December 26, 2020).
 An empty/missing value usually indicates the VHHA had not yet added the item to the dashboard as of the date indicated.

 - date: YYYY-MM-DD format.
 "As of" date from the dashboard.
 - hospitalized: Integer.
 "Combined number of confirmed positive COVID-19 patients who are currently hospitalized, and hospitalized patients whose COVID-19 test results are pending.